-Warranty coverage begins at the date of installation.
-In the case of new home constructions, Warranty coverage begins six months after invoice of the final sale of the Product(s) by an independent, authorized HHT dealer or distributor.
-However, the Warranty coverage shall commence no later than 24 months following the date of Product shipment from HHT, regardless of the installation or purchase date.
+Warranty coverage begins on the date of original purchase.
+In the case of new home construction, warranty coverage begins on the date of first occupancy of the dwelling or six months after the sale of the product by an independent, authorized HHT dealer/ distributor, whichever occurs earlier.
+The warranty shall commence no later than 24 months following the date of product shipment from HHT, regardless of the installation or occupancy date.
+The warranty period for parts and labor for covered components is produced in the following table.